 You join a large Queensland profession, commendably influenced by the professional associations.
-The Bar Association has more than 800 members, and the Law Society, more than 6,000.
-Last year this court admitted as many as 598 new legal practitioners.
+It includes 902 barristers with practising certificates, and more than 7,000 solicitors with practising certificates.
+Last year this court admitted as many as 624 new legal practitioners.
 The situation is consequently competitive.